-- 3) verification that part numbers, (including dash numbers and letters), model numbers, serial numbers, lot and/or batch numbers, etc., of the items being shipped match the accompanying documentation, - 4) verification that part numbers, (including dash numbers and letters), model numbers, serial numbers, etc., of the items being shipped match the customer's request/purchase order, - 5) verification that packing slips contain all information required by the customer,

-- 6) verification that the shipping container and packing are appropriate for the items being shipped, and - 7) verification that all appropriate required documentation (maintenance release, material certification, traceability documents, etc.) is at hand, properly completed, and signed.
+- 3) verification that part numbers, (including dash numbers and letters), model numbers, serial numbers, lot and/or batch numbers, etc., of the items-being shipped, match the accompanying documentation, - 4) verification that the quantity, part numbers, or noted part number substitutes (including dash numbers and letters), model numbers, serial numbers, etc., of the items-being shipped, match the customer's request/purchase order, - 5) verification that packing slips contain all information required by the customer, - 6) verification that the shipping container and packing are appropriate for the items being shipped, and - 7) verification that all appropriate required documentation (maintenance release, material certification, traceability documents, etc.) is at hand, and is properly completed, and signed. - When a distributor causes an article to be shipped as a drop shipment, the distributor shall review and approve the documentation relating to each article in the drop shipment.